 I wonder if my peers of the other races feel the same.
 Will they be caught in an unprepared bind when they die?
 Not that it matters given that we would all be already dead.
 But it does irk to know that we can't say a proper goodbye to the world, our friends and immediate neighbourhood in the fashion that we want.
-My nearby fave kopitiam kopi ladies would miss my humour and wonder where their regular 'teh-c gau color or-lange (i.e. teh-c gau siew dai c-sau) and newspaper-reading' uncle has disappeared to.
+My nearby fave kopitiam kopi ladies would miss my humour and wonder where their regular 'teh-c gau kaler or-lange (i.e. teh-c gau siew dai c-sau (or "orange color)) and newspaper-reading' uncle has disappeared to.

-Which makes me think I should plan early or be prepared to die in a din of tong-tong chiang!
-(Clanging of cymbals and gongs.)
+Which makes me think I should plan early or be prepared to die in a din of tong-tong chiang! (i.e. the clanging of cymbals and gongs!)

 At a Chinese funeral, not understanding the rites is one thing - being taken for a ride by unprofessional priests is another.
 They come dressed in less than clean robes and utter rubbish.

-Then there's the stainless steel frames and fix-ups.
+Then there are the stainless steel frames and fix-ups.
 They look the same structures as used in lion dances and other celebrations.
 Are they recyclable?
 Maybe I am mistaken.

 This big blanket as a message board is a mystery.
 How did it come about?
 Was it a matter convenience given that the blanket is easily the largest piece of cloth found at home.
 As a kid, my siblings and I used to play teepee tent with one.